William Greiner: Work and Publications

 Greiner's first body of color work, The Reposed, was acquired for the Museum of Modern Art (New York City) permanent collection by photography curator John Szarkowski in 1991.
 The MOMA acquired work was exhibited in a recent acquisitions show at the museum, two years later, in 1993.
 This work was also published as a monograph by LSU Press in 1999, by the same title.

 A 30-minute documentary, William Greiner: Photographer, shot and edited by Tom McDonnell, aired on PBS station WYES-TV, New Orleans, LA, in January, 1994, and PBS station WLRN-TV, Miami, FL, in June,1994.
 National Public Radio (NPR) Morning Edition, in April 2000, featured an interview with Greiner, conducted by NPR affiliate station KERA reporter Bill Zeeble.

 Other publications include A New Life: Stories and Photographs from the Suburban South, work about living in the South, published by W.W.
 Norton & Company; Visualizing the Blues Blues Foundation / Dixon Gallery and Gardens (2001); and The Story of the South: 1890-2003, Ogden Museum of Southern Art/Scala Publishers, (2003); and Baton Rouge Blues, University of Alabama at Birmingham (2006).
 Fallen Paradise (New Orleans 1995-2005), and Land's End (Baton Rouge 2007-2010) were published as a limited edition artist books in 2008 and 2010 respectively.

 Also published in 2010 and including Greiner's work along with Alex Harris, Edward Burtynsky and Will Steacy amongst others, was the title Migration: Lost and Found in America.
 This was chosen as one of the Top Ten Books of the Year by American Photo.

 In 2012, KnowLA an encyclopedia of Louisiana culture, history and community was published, which included a full biography page about Greiner and his work, written and edited by John H. Lawrence.

 The University of Louisiana at Lafayette Press (UL Press) published the title Show & Tell in 2013, a compilation of Greiner's photographs accompanied with short stories by Eric Aronin, Brett Battles, James Scott Bell, Carla Buckley, Joshua Clark, Julie Compton, Colin Costello, Sarah Crawford, Jordan Dane, Linda L. Dunlap, Ken Foster, John Gilstrap, Joe Hartlaub, Fauve Yandel Holigan, Lindsay Holst, Andrew Jasperson, Mari Kornhauser, Pat McGuinness, John Ramsey Miller, Joe Moore, Pat Piper, Renee Rosen, Shanteka Sigers (Shateka Steele), Lloyd Stein, Pam Thomas, John Kenny, Jeff Roedel, and Jenny Milchman.

 Greiner had his first painting/collage work, "Where I've Been, New Orleans 2014", published in the catalog REPARATION (the Luciano Benetton Collection), edited and curated by Diego Cortez, in 2014.
 The work was exhibited at the New Orleans Museum of Art, before being sent to Italy and the Benetton Collection.

 Greiner’s work was included in two recently published anthologies, RECKONINGS and RECONSTRUCTIONS (Southern Photography from The Do Good Fund), 2022, Georgia Museum of Art, University of Georgia, and LOUISIANA LENS, 2023, The Historic New Orleans Collection.

-UNO Press has announced they will publish Greiner’s third monograph in 2025, titled NEUTRAL GROUND (New Orleans 1990-2005).
+UNO Press published Greiner’s third monograph in 2025, titled NEUTRAL GROUND (New Orleans 1990-2005).